w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 ![query account index](../assets/accounts/query-index.png)

-To register an index, submit a `claim` extrinsic to the `indices` pallet, and follow up with a `freeze` extrinsic.
-The easiest way to do this is via PolkadotJS UI through the _Developer -> Extrinsics_ menu:
+To register an index, submit a `claim` extrinsic to the `indices` pallet.
+The easiest way to do this is via Polkadot-JS UI through the _Developer -> Extrinsics_ menu:

 ![Indices extrinsics](../assets/accounts/index.png)

 To find available indices to claim on Polkadot or Kusama, [this helper tool may come in handy](https://www.shawntabrizi.com/substrate-js-utilities/indices/).

+For keeping the index permanently you can follow up with a `freeze` extrinsic.

 ## Using ENS with DOT/KSM accounts